Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-3-creating-a-smart-alternative-to-cd.md

 tags: linux shell
 ---

-Do you sometimes forget the actual location of directories & have to juggle through `cd` & `ls` to know the right path ?
+Do you sometimes forget the actual location of directories & have to juggle through `cd` & `ls` to know the right path?
-In this short post we discuss how to make a "smart" alternative to `cd` commnand on Linux (& probably MacOS 🙄).
+In this short post, we discuss how to make a "smart" alternative to `cd` command on Linux (& probably MacOS 🙄).

-The problem is simple we just need to automate this task of finding actual location of directories and the 2 most popular commnands to do that are `find` & `locate`:
+The problem is simple we just need to automate this task of finding the actual location of directories and the 2 most popular commands to do that are `find` & `locate`:

 ## 1. `locate`